Hollywood Story: Plot

-New York theatrical producer Larry O'Brien (Conte) plans to found a motion picture company in Hollywood.
-He buys an old studio which has remained unused since the days of silent movies.
-There he's shown the office where a famous director was murdered twenty years earlier.
-Although there were many suspects the case hasn't been solved.
-O'Brien becomes fascinated by the subject and decides to make a film based on the case.
-To this end he begins interviewing the surviving participants, hiring many to work on and in the film, and soon gets into danger himself.
+New York theatrical producer Larry O'Brien plans to start a film company in Hollywood and purchases a disused studio from the days of silent films.
+In the studio's office, a famous director was murdered 20 years earlier but the case was never solved.
+O'Brien becomes fascinated by the subject and decides to produce a film based on the case.
+He interviews the surviving members of the old studio, hiring many for the film, but soon finds danger himself.

 Production

+The film was an attempt by Universal Pictures to take advantage of the success of Paramount's Sunset Boulevard, which was released the previous year.
+The plot is believed to be based on the murder of silent-film director William Desmond Taylor.
+While Hollywood Story reaches a fictional conclusion, it closely follows the circumstances of the real-life event.

+The film features cameo appearances by famous silent-film stars, but those with speaking parts were paid just $55 per day ($ in dollars).
+Others, such as Elmo Lincoln, the first screen Tarzan, appeared as non-speaking extras and were paid only $15 per day ($ in dollars).

-Hollywood Story was the last film Castle made under his three-year contract with Universal.
-He shot many scenes at Charlie Chaplin Studios, originally built in 1917, to ensure it had the feel of old Hollywood.
-The movie led to Castle being offered a contract to return to Columbia.
+Hollywood Story was director William Castle's final film of his three-year contract with Universal.
+He shot many scenes at Charlie Chaplin Studios, built in 1917, to lend the film the air of old Hollywood.

 Reception

-Critical response

-Film critic Bosley Crowther panned the film, blaming the script.
-He wrote, "It is easy to see, now, why some pictures which sound promising at the start, on the strength of the ideas behind them, turn out to be dismal flops.
-Hollywood Story demonstrates it ... scriptwriters Frederick Kohner and Fred Brady have cooked up in the way of a plot—is a pretty routine assembly of simple who-dunnit cliches into a silly and not very startling disclosure of a motive for a crime.
+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "It is easy to see, now, why some pictures which sound promising at the start, on the strength of the ideas behind them, turn out to be dismal flops.
+'Hollywood Story' demonstrates it ...
+[S]criptwriters Frederick Kohner and Fred Brady have cooked up ... a pretty routine assembly of simple who-dunnit cliches into a silly and not very startling disclosure of a motive for a crime.
 The police must have been awfully lazy back in 1929."

-Film critic Dennis Schwartz generally liked the production and wrote about what might had motivated studio executives to produce it: "A fairly absorbing crime thriller whose plot involves a look at Hollywood's silent stars.
-The film tries to capitalize on the success of the similar themed silent film modern day venture Sunset Boulevard which was released in 1950 ...
-The climax makes for a hard to guess whodunit and a nice peek into the silent film era and at some silent stars who make a cameo appearance and speak a few lines, like Helen Gibson and Francis X. Bushman ...
-The only thing that failed to work smoothly into the twisty script by Fred Kohner and Fred Brady and the confident direction of William Castle, was the romance between Adams and Conte.
-They end up getting married at the film's conclusion in a vain attempt to make this dark story seem lighter."